 A certified pediatric clinical nurse specialist and certified diabetes care and education specialist (CDCES) with the American Family Children’s hospital pediatric diabetes program.
 Whitney prepares DiSH session content, runs DiSH sessions and facilitates discussion, and provides educational materials to DiSH participants.

-A medical student at the University of Wisconsin School of Medicine and Public Health.
-Bobbi serves as the project coordinator, and creates all promotional content for the DiSH Program including emails and social media.
+An undergraduate student at the University of Wisconsin-Madison.
+Amara serves as the project coordinator, and creates all promotional content for the DiSH Wisconsin Program including emails and social media.

 Social Worker, MSW